apache/airflow/docs/apache-airflow/ui.rst

 Datasets View
 .............

-A combined listing of the current datasets and a graph illustrating how they are produced and consumed by DAGs.
+A combined listing of the current datasets and a graph illustrating how they are produced and consumed by Dags.

 Clicking on any dataset in either the list or the graph will highlight it and its relationships, and filter the list to show the recent history of task instances that have updated that dataset and whether it has triggered further DAG runs.